HirbodBehnam/PortForwarder/README.md

 Edit the `rules.json` file as you wish.
 Here is the cheatsheet for it:
 * `SaveDuration`: The program writes the quotas to disk every `SaveDuration` seconds.
 Default is 600 seconds or 10 minutes.
 * `Timeout`: The time in seconds that a connection can stay alive without transmitting any data.
-Default is ten minutes.
+Default is 15 minutes.
+Use -1 to disable the timeout.
 * `TimeoutCheck`: The time in seconds to check if connections are still alive.
 Default is 60 seconds.
 * `Rules` Array: Each element represents a forwarding rule and quota for it.
     * `Listen`: The local port to accept the incoming connections for proxy.